 As we learn to recognize and differentiate the emotions we hold inside, we are able to find triggers, change patterns, and lessen the activity of these difficult emotions so we are able to live happier.

-First, let’s start by making the distinction.
-Fear is a natural alarm for potentially dangerous situations.
+First let’s start by making the distinction.
+Fear is a natural alarm for potential dangerous situations.
 When this alarm is activated by our brain, our nervous system kicks in and we respond.
-On the other hand, Anxiety is not a reaction but is more of a desire to anticipate what could happen in the future.
+On the other hand, Anxiety is not a reaction, but is more of a desire to anticipate what could happen in the future.
 In other words, fear is more of a spontaneous response to an immediate threat, with the goal of surviving.
 Meanwhile, anxiety is more of a future threat that is tied up to chronic tension and worry, in order to be prepared.